Trace

 The dashboards aren’t lying maliciously—they’re telling partial truths.
 They show outcomes without the governance context that gives those outcomes legitimacy.

-2 · Why Governance Goes Missing
+2 · Why governance

 Governance traditionally happens after the fact: